High Voltage SwitchgearPublished on 24/2/2012 & updated on 26/9/2018

 - After die down this high frequency oscillation, power frequency recover voltage appears across the CB contacts.

 Power Frequency Recovery VoltageThis is nothing but open circuit voltage appears across the CB contacts, just after the transient recovery voltage damped out.
 In three phase system the power frequency recovery voltage differs in different phase.
-It is highest in first phase.
+It is highest in the first phase.
 If the network neutral is not earthed, the voltage across the first pole to be cleared is 1.5U where U is the phase voltage.
-In an earthed neutral system it will be 1.3U.
-By using damping resistor, the magnitude and rate of rise of transient recovery voltage can be limited.
-The dielectric recovery of the arc quenching medium and rate of rise of transient recovery voltage has great influence on the performance of the circuit breaker used in high voltage switchgear system.
-In air blast circuit breaker, once ionized air is de-ionized very slowly, thus air takes long time to recover dielectric strength.
-That is why it is preferable very slowly, thus air takes long time to recover dielectric strength.
-That is why it is preferable to used low value breaker resistor to slow down rate of rise of recovery voltage.
+In an earthed neutral system, it will be 1.3U.
+By using damping resistor, the magnitude and rate of rising of transient recovery voltage can be limited.
+The dielectric recovery of the arc quenching medium and rate of rising of transient recovery voltage has great influence on the performance of the circuit breaker used in high voltage switchgear system.
+In an air blast circuit breaker, once ionized air is de-ionized very slowly, thus air takes a long time to recover dielectric strength.
+That is why it is preferable very slowly, thus air takes a long time to recover dielectric strength.
+That is why it is preferable to used low-value breaker resistor to slow down the rate of rising of recovery voltage.
 On the other hand ABCB is less sensitive to the initial recovery voltage because of high arc voltage in SF6 circuit breaker, the interrupting medium (SF6) has faster rate of recovery of dielectric strength, than air.
-Lower arc voltage, makes SF6 CB more sensitive to the initial recovery voltage.
+Lower arc voltage makes SF6 CB more sensitive to the initial recovery voltage.
 In oil circuit breaker, during arc having pressurized hydrogen gas (produced during recombination of oil due to arc temperature) provides quick recovery of dielectric strength immediate after current zero.
 Hence OCB is more sensitive to rate of rise of recovery voltage.
 It is also more sensitive to initial transient recovery voltage.

 Short Line FaultShort line fault in transmission network is defined as the short circuit faults occurred, within 5 km of the line length.
 Double frequency being impressed on the circuit breaker and the difference of source and line side transient recovery voltage, both voltages start from instantaneous values at the opposition of the circuit breakers prior to the interruption.
-On the supply side the voltage will oscillate at supply frequency and ultimately approaches to open circuit voltage.
+On the supply side, the voltage will oscillate at supply frequency and ultimately approaches to open circuit voltage.
 On the line side, after interruption, trapped charges initial traveling waves through the transmission line, since there is no driving voltage on the driving side, the voltage ultimately becomes zero because of the line losses.
-The network diagram and the line side and supply side voltage wave forms are shown in the figure below.